TERMS OF BUSINESS

 We strongly recommend that you contact us before deciding to cancel your insurance policy to discuss your options.

 There are occasions where we will enforce cancellation of your policy.
 This is only performed when there is a good reason or if your insurers have instructed us to do so.
-Before cancelling your policy, we will always send at least thirty (30) days written notice ( seven (7) days for the motor section of the policy) to your last known address.
+Before cancelling your policy, we will always send at least seven day’s written notice to your last known address.
 The cancellation will be treated as a standard cancellation and you will incur the same charges as set out below.

 Cancelling Before Cover Starts

-If you have instructed us to start a policy, but choose to cancel before any cover has commenced, we will retain the £75 administration fee.
+If you have instructed us to start a policy, but choose to cancel before any cover has commenced, we will retain our £75 new business administration fee in addition to any insurer administration charge.

 Cancelling Within The Cooling Off Period

-If your cover has started and you decide to cancel your policy within 14 days of receiving your documentation, and provided you have not made a claim or had a claim made against you, you will be refunded the premium in full, less the £75 administration fee.
+If your cover has started and you decide to cancel your policy within 14 days of receiving your documentation and provided you have not made a claim or had a claim made against you, you will be charged the following;

 Cancelling After The Cooling Off Period

-If your cover has started and you decide to cancel your policy outside of the cooling off period, and provided you have not made a claim or had a claim made against you, you can cancel the policy at any time by giving us 30 days written notice.
-We will retain the £75 administration fee and return a pro rata proportion of the premium for any period you have paid for which falls after the effective date of cancellation.
+If your cover has started and you decide to cancel your policy outside of the cooling off period, and provided you have not made a claim or had a claim made against you, you will be charged the following;

 Credit/Debit Card Payment